 If the characterization of the plant material is required, we also offer the lab distillation to obtain the essential oil and analyze it.
 At this point, we are able to issue many types of reports for essential oil distillers, suppliers, aromatherapy companies, etc. The configuration of this report depends on the type of analyses and/or consultancy chosen, offering chemical family and cosmetic restrictions for each individual component.
-Here we show several examples: [[CHA Sweet Fennel]] [[GC Tea Tree]] [[QC-Mandarin]]
+Here we show several examples: [[CHA Frankincense]] [[GC Tea Tree]] [[QC-Bergamot]]

 Due to the high grade of fraud and the lack of transparency in this market, If you are not the producer of the essential oil, you should have a purity and naturalness statement to assure the authenticity of the product.
 The best way to obtain this certificate, is demanding it to a third party laboratory specialized in essential oils.
 It is not recommended to request from the producer, due to obvious reasons.

 We use an specific method to analyze the purity and to detect possible adulterations of the essential oil: 'T-F-R-C' analysis (Trace, Fingerprint, Residue and Chiral analysis).
 Sometimes, additional tests could be necessary, but we usually do the following analyses: